Hyperscale Data Sells St. Petersburg Development Property For $13 Million

 Hyperscale Data Executive Chairman, Milton“Todd” Ault III, stated,“As we previously told stockholders, this is a step in the right direction for the Company and its future as we focus our energy on our data center operations.
 We are encouraged with the progress of our discussions with the principal lender and anticipate that the proceeds from the sale will ultimately result in a cash dividend and, to a lesser extent, for working capital purposes.
 We remain excited for the community of St. Petersburg and are confident that new ownership will deliver a marquee development to the area.”

-For more information on Hyperscale Data and its subsidiaries, Hyperscale Data recommends that stockholders, investors, and any other interested parties read Hyperscale Data's public filings and press releases available under the Investor Relations section at hyperscaledata.com or available at
+For more information on Hyperscale Data and its subsidiaries, Hyperscale Data recommends that stockholders, investors, and any other interested parties read Hyperscale Data's public filings and press releases available under the Investor Relations section at hyperscaledata or available at .

 Forward-Looking Statements